cannedtomatoes/ProjectEuler/README.md

 # ProjectEuler

 This is a collection of my sucessful Project Euler scripts in Python.
-Many fail the 'under a minute' test.
+Many fail the 'under a minute' test and some a barely comprehensible.